microsoft/PubSec-Info-Assistant/docs/deployment/considerations_production.md

 ## In Summary

- Ensure that your IA accelerator seamlessly integrates into your existing ecosystem, considering compatibility and interoperability.
-Use the IA accelerator as a blueprint to plan integration into your ecosystem.
+ Ensure that your IA copilot template seamlessly integrates into your existing ecosystem, considering compatibility and interoperability.
+Use the IA copilot template as a blueprint to plan integration into your ecosystem.